-- Announce winners on PTA/school website and in newsletters, social media and - Award certificates, ribbons or prizes donated by local businesses. - Showcase student works at PTA and school board meetings and display student works throughout school and community venues (e.g. school lobby, community library, arts center).
+- o Announce winners on PTA/school website and in newsletters, social media and - o Award certificates, ribbons or prizes donated by local businesses. - Showcase student works at PTA and school board meetings and display student works throughout school and community venues (e.g. school lobby, community library, arts center).

 Opportunity for State and National Recognition: Provide your students with an opportunity to share their work across the state and nation.
 PTA Reflections is a multi-layered program offering local, district/council/region, state and national levels of recognition.
 PTAs are encouraged to advance their finalists to the next available round.
-For more details and instructions, please contact the program leader of the next available level.
+For more details and instructions, please contact your state-PTA or the program leader of the next available level.